-Everybody is damaged, on a different level.
-And everybody has holes in their heart.
-Most of the damage or pain was from our parents when we were little, intentionally, or non-intentionally.
-The results are the same, we are often feeling insecure, or not feeling good enough.
+Everybody is damaged on a different level, and everybody has holes in their heart.
+Most of the damage or pain is from our parents when we were little, intentionally, or non-intentionally.
+The results are the same: we’re often feeling insecure, or not feeling good enough.

 My mom finally said sorry after many conversations this February.
 I’m not entirely clear if she meant it.
 But, the time when I was with her, I was the center of her day.
 This treatment was very strange to me, yet I loved it.
 That’s when I began to realize that I didn’t know her since running away.
 She softened so much, compared to when she was younger.
 She constantly wanted my attention and my love.
 I was quite confused.